gabalesev/JobLib/README.md

   Feedback and best practices:

   - Refactor "LogToDatabase" to "(underscore)logToDatabase".
-Due convention, private fields must be camel case and beggin with underscore.
+Due convention, private fields must be camel case and begin with underscore.
   - Declare JobLogger class as static to avoid instantiation.
   - Validate if JobLogger is initialized.
   - If message null or empty throw ArgumentException